martin-stone/hsv-alpha-color-picker-android/README.md

 ## Using the Library

-The library is on JCenter so you should only need to add the following to your build.gradle:
+Add the library dependency to your app module's *build.gradle*:

+    dependencies {
         compile 'com.rarepebble:colorpicker:1.0.0'
+    }

+Add *jcenter()* to your repository list if it isn't there already.

 ## ColorPreference Usage